spielwitz/stern/README.md

 But the best is still the classic game variant, which has been around since 1989: take an afternoon and an evening, sit down on a large couch in front of a large screen or projector, stand up for chips and unhealthy drinks, switch off all devices that did not exist in the 80s and have a good time together.

+For me, STERN is a hobby to try out programming techniques in my spare time and to imitate the lifecycle management of a very important open source software.
+I am realistic enough not to believe in a placing in the top 10 of the major game rankings.
+For me, STERN is a learning project that has been going on for over 30 years.
+Perhaps there is some intelligent life form out there in the universe that shares the joy of STERN with me.
+If so: Please contact me!

+Have fun playing!

 ## Built With

 Eclipse, Java 1.8